vikag0208/GiG-Front-end-Test-Automation-Engineer-VG/README.md

 3. Execute it ->launch  test runner
 4. Go to terminal and run the following command node_modules/.bin/cypress open
+5. To tun all the test under directory ->following comand node_modules/.bin/cypress run

 ###### Tasks
 Write automated tests for the following features against the website